hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * String parameters can be cast to any type.
 The cast operation may fail though.

-* `DECIMAL` must be sent as string with casting and `DECIMAL` results are also strings.
+* To send a `DECIMAL` type, use a string with an explicit `CAST`.

-* To send date and time related types, use strings.
-This might change in the future.
+* To send date and time related types, use a string with an explicit `CAST`.

 * See [SQL data types code samples](code_samples/sql-data-types.js) for example usage of all data types.